Blah-Blah-Blah (Iggy Pop album): Release and reception

 Described by AllMusic as "the most calculatedly commercial album of Iggy's career", Blah-Blah-Blah was certified gold in Canada (more than 50,000 copies sold).
 In the U.S. it peaked at No. 75 on Billboard's Top 200 Albums chart.
 Rolling Stone's contemporary review complained of a "nagging homogeneity to side one" but continued that "even at its most familiar, Blah-Blah-Blah is as spiritually outraged and emotionally direct as commercial pop gets these days".
+The same magazine also described the song "Cry for Love" as "a ripping fusion of classic Iggy rage, Bowie cabaret and unexpected romantic vulnerability".

 Singles

 "Real Wild Child" reached No. 27 on Billboard's Mainstream Rock charts and became Pop's first Top 10 hit in the UK.
-The song was featured on the soundtrack for the 1988 film Crocodile Dundee II and the 1990 film Pretty Woman, also both Problem Child films and has been the opening theme of the Australian ABC TV music block rage by using snipets along with Johnny O'Keefe's "Wild One" since its launch in 1987.
-Other singles and videos from the album included "Cry for Love", "Isolation" and "Shades".
-"Cry for Love", described by Rolling Stone as "a ripping fusion of classic Iggy rage, Bowie cabaret and unexpected romantic vulnerability", made No. 19 on Billboard's Hot Dance Music chart and No. 34 on the Mainstream Rock charts.
+The song was featured on the soundtrack for the 1988 film Crocodile Dundee II and the 1990 film Pretty Woman, also both Problem Child films and has been the opening theme of the Australian ABC TV music block rage by using snippets along with Johnny O'Keefe's "Wild One" since its launch in 1987.
+Other singles and videos from the album included "Cry for Love", "Isolation" and "Shades", with "Cry for Love" reaching No. 19 on Billboard's Hot Dance Music chart and No. 34 on the Mainstream Rock charts.